Pilot-1928/Techies/README.md

 #SEAN NOTES
 ALL COMMANDS AND PURPOSE
-whoami
+- whoami – Shows the current logged-in username.

-id
+- id – Displays user ID and group ID information.

-cd
+- cd – Changes the current directory.

-ls
+- ls – Lists files and directories in the current directory.

-touch
+- touch – Creates a new empty file.

-echo
+- echo – Prints text or variables to the terminal.

-cat
+- cat – Displays the contents of a file.

-file
+- file – Shows the type of a file.

-cp
+- cp – Copies files or directories.

-mv
+- mv – Moves or renames files or directories.

-rm
+- rm – Deletes files or directories.

 I forgot to commit to the first Zoom meeting Introduction to information technology